migtools/oadp-non-admin/docs/design/Non_Admin_Controller_design.md

 - **OADP installed**: OADP Operator must be installed and configured to use non-admin controller
 - **Non Admin Controller configured**: Data Protection Application (DPA) instance must configure Non Admin Controller to watch user namespace(s), by default it watches all Namespaces
 - **RBAC privileges for the user**: User must have the appropriate RBAC privileges to create Non Admin objects within the Namespace where Backup will be taken.
 An example of such ClusterRole, which may be added to the user with `RoleBinding`:
-//TODO: This should be a Role ?
     ```yaml
-    # permissions for end users to edit nonadminbackups.
+    # permissions for end users to edit non-admin custom resources.
     apiVersion: rbac.authorization.k8s.io/v1
     kind: ClusterRole
     metadata: